LaurelineP/ztm_python-and-script-automations/README.md

 """
-Or we can get the iterables of values from the dictionnary using <dictionnary>.values()
+Or we can get the iterables of values from the dictionary using <dictionary>.values()
 """
 for value in person.values():
   print(f'The value is "{value}"')